A vital US-Canadian border crossing reopens after trucker blockade of Ambassador Bridge is cleared - KESQ

 The protest at the bridge stemmed from truckers opposing Canada’s new mandate requiring them to either be fully vaccinated when crossing the Canadian-US border or face a two-week quarantine.

-But the truckers’ “Freedom Convoy,” which moved into the Canadian capital of Ottawa late last month, has expanded and drawn supporters resisting other Covid-19 prevention measures, including mask mandates, lockdowns and restrictions on gatherings.
+The truckers’ “Freedom Convoy,” which moved into the Canadian capital of Ottawa late last month, has expanded to other locations and drawn supporters resisting other Covid-19 prevention measures, including mask mandates, lockdowns and restrictions on gatherings.

 Canada has one of the highest vaccination rates in the world, with about 4 in every 5 Canadians fully vaccinated, according to data from Johns Hopkins University.
 And nearly 90% of the country’s truckers are fully vaccinated and eligible to cross the border, according to the Canadian government.